peteroupc/html3dutil/doc/H3DU.Math.md

 * `mat` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix.
 * `v` (Type: Array.&lt;Number> | Number)<br>
     X coordinate.
-If "vy", "vz", and "vw" are omitted, this value can instead be a 4-element array giving the X, Y, and Z coordinates.
+If "vy" and "vz" are omitted, this value can instead be a 4-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: Number)<br>
     Y coordinate.
 * `vz` (Type: Number)<br>